Part VI

 - When observing challenging behavior, can you stay regulated and focus on the dynamic being created rather than labeling the person?
 How does a clean ethical boundary reshape the field?

-In your next group interaction, intentionally practice one Principle of Trust-Building, such as active empathy, while staying connected to your inner anchor.
-Observe for Karpman Drama Triangle dynamics; if they arise, take one small, conscious step toward empowerment from your center, such as clearly stating a boundary.
+In your next group interaction, practice one Principle of Trust-Building, such as active empathy, while staying connected to your inner anchor.
+If Karpman Drama Triangle dynamics arise, take one small, conscious step toward empowerment from your center, such as clearly stating a boundary.
+Then notice what changes in the field.

 Conclusion: Wielding the Dragon’s Fire With Integrity